Benderloch

-It grew up as the railway line from Ballachullish to Connel was completed in the early part of the 1900s, between the older locations of Selma and Craigneuk.
+It grew up as the railway line from Ballachulish to Connel was completed in the early part of the 1900s, between the older locations of Selma and Craigneuk.
+It is marked on 1900s Ordnance Survey maps as New Selma.

 Its railway station closed in 1966.

 Benderloch has a village shop (the renowned "Pink Shop"), garage, caravan and leisure store, cafe and a forest walk up to a viewpoint on the summit of Beinn Lora.

 Benderloch forms part of the Lynn of Lorn National Scenic Area, one of forty in Scotland.